cedrickbamba/technical-test/README.md

-This repository contains the python code for 3-question based a technicat test.
+This repository contains the python code for 3-question based technical test.

 The file named 'test.py' is specially used to run the test related to compre LEXICOGRAPHICALLY two input strings.